HylianShield/validator/README.md

 ## Support

-By a fault, we support PHP 5.3, 5.4 and 5.5, which are all unit tested using Travis CI.
+To a fault, we support PHP 5.3, 5.4 and 5.5, which are all unit tested using Travis CI.

 ## What is HylianShield?
 The origins of the Hylian Shield can be found in the lore of Zelda games.
 However, we use both meanings of adventure and shielding to describe our HylianShield.